 King County, including Auburn, has seen a rise in substance abuse issues with the rate of fatal overdoses rising by 58 percent.
 Opiates are the main type of drug to blame, especially heroin.
 Auburn specifically experiences an 85.21 percent increase in the amount of heroin the Auburn Police Department seized from 2014 to 2015 and a 24.21 increase in cases that involved a controlled substance from 2012 to 2016.
 Substance abuse issues are often linked to mental health issues.
 People who suffer from a mental illness might try to self-medicate by taking drugs, which can lead to addiction, homelessness, and other severe consequences.

 The Challenge of Finding a Suitable Therapist in Auburn, Washington

 Residents in Auburn experiencing a mental health issue struggle to find treatment for their problems.
 The stigma surrounding mental health, lack of access to care, and no insurance are some of the factors that can prevent someone from receiving assistance from a mental health provider.
-In Washington as a whole, there are 330 residents per every provider.
-The number of providers available to citizens countrywide is only expected to get worse as more psychiatrists near their retirement and less professionals are willing to enter the field.
-In Auburn, 10.8 percent of the population does not have health insurance which can contribute to cost being a barrier for people who are trying to get treatment for mental illnesses.
-The consequences of people not receiving care is severe with issues including suicide, substance abuse, and homelessness.
+In Washington as a whole, there are 330 residents per provider.
+The number of providers available to citizens countrywide is only expected to get worse as more psychiatrists near their retirement and fewer professionals are willing to enter the field.
+In Auburn, 10.8 percent of the population does not have health insurance which can contribute to the cost being a barrier for people who are trying to get treatment for mental illnesses.
+The consequences of people not receiving care are severe with issues including suicide, substance abuse, and homelessness.